Monkshoody/SoundBoard/README.md

 ## ❓ Why do I need this?

 You might be wondering, "Why another soundboard?
 I already have [Tracks](https://extensions.owlbear.rodeo/tracks) and [Djinni Music player](https://extensions.owlbear.rodeo/djinni-music-player)!
 Yeah that's right and as a GM I love those two as I belive in the 60/40 rule of sound and imagination ([the power of sounds](https://www.tiktok.com/@bardsofnewyork/video/7431326761033403678)).
-But they have their limitations.<br><br>
+But they have their limitations.<br>

 ### Example 1